openzim/kolibri/README.md

 subtitles and the authors' profile pictures ; then, it create a static HTML files folder of it before creating a ZIM off of it.

+> [!WARNING]
+> This scraper is under heavy modifications to prepare a v2 including a brand new UI for navigating the tree of content and a move to Vue.JS.
+These changes are already merged into `main` branch but not yet completed.
+Should you be interested in a stable version, please used published versions (PyPI or Docker).
+We also have a `v1` branch for any urgent patch needed to current production version.

 Requirements
 ------------